-In New Zealand, waiting list admissions for (adeno)tonsillectomy increased during the 1990s, reached a peak in 1998-99, and then declined.
-In Auckland DHB the pattern was similar, with admissions during the 2000s being lower than the New Zealand average.
+In Otago during 1990-2007, (adeno)tonsillectomy admissions declined, although rates were higher than the New Zealand average during the early 1990s and during 2004-2007.
 Nationally, admissions during 2003-2007 were very infrequent during the first year of life, but rose thereafter to peak amongst those 3-6 years of age.
 This age profile was remarkably similar for all of the major indications for (adeno)tonsillectomy.
 Admissions were also significantly higher for European > Māori > Pacific and Asian children and those living in urban or more deprived areas.
-In Auckland DHB during 1996-2003, admissions were higher for European > Māori > Pacific and Asian children, although rates declined rapidly during this period, and ethnic differences were much more difficult to interpret after 2003.
+Similarly, in Otago during 1996-2007, admissions were higher for European than for Māori children.